Adobe-CEP/Samples/Bridge/ShowFolder/ReadMe.md

 <h1> ShowFolder Sample </h1>

-A basic Sample Extension for Adobe Bridge CC 2018 and later.
-It creates a Panel in Bridge(Embedded Type Extension) in Bridge.
+A panel based Sample Extension for Adobe Bridge CC 2018 and later.
+It creates a Panel (Embedded Type Extension) in Bridge.

-The Extension provides a button for Choosing a Folder.
-Clicking on the Button opens a File Select dialog and allows the user to choose a folder.
-The contents of the folder are displayed in the Bridge Content panel.
+The extension UI displays a button.
+Clicking on the Button opens a Folder Select dialog, and on selecting the folder, the contents of this folder are shown in the Bridge's Content panel.

-It makes use of CEP APIS to display the File select Dialog and ExtendScript to show the selected folder contents in Bridge.
+This extension makes use of CEP APIs to display the Folder select Dialog and ExtendScript to show the selected folder contents in Bridge.

 To use this sample,